mikekeith52/Police-shootings-insights_updated/README.md

 ```

 ### Random Forest Model
-A Random Forest model can be influenced by its hyperparameters much more than a Logistic Model.
-I chose to use 3-fold cross-validation, on the training set only, to tune the RF model (my unique code, except the expand_grid function which I obtained from [Stack Overflow](https://stackoverflow.com/questions/12130883/r-expand-grid-function-in-python)):
+Unlike a Logistic Model, a Random Forest model can have many different hyperparemeter values to test.
+With a Logistic Regression, you can tune the cutoff level to round the predict outcome on and you can test the number of inputs to include the model.
+I chose not to tune the Logistic Regression as preliminary attempts to do this indicated to me that there was no way to significantly improve the base model.
+However, with the Random Forest, I chose to use 3-fold cross-validation to tune five different hyperparameters (my unique code, except the expand_grid function which I obtained from [Stack Overflow](https://stackoverflow.com/questions/12130883/r-expand-grid-function-in-python)):
 ``` Python
 # Random Forest Classifier
 hyper_params = {